San Antonio Injury & Wrongful Death Lawyers

-As a port city, San Antonio is a hotbed of activity for trucking accidents and injuries of all variety including accidents involving trucks with flatbed trailers.
+As a large city, San Antonio is a hotbed of activity for trucking accidents and injuries of all variety including accidents involving trucks with flatbed trailers.

 Flatbed trailers are generally employed to transport large and massive items that would not ordinarily fit into a normal cargo container.
 Far too often, these vehicles are used to transport cargo that is even too large for the trailer.